Miss Kerala 2019: Format

 This year's Miss Kerala had three phases of digital auditioning, which included social media platforms.
 The use of social media platforms allowed more people from all around the state to participate in the pageant.
-The "Digital audition" was the first stage of the audition, in which contestants were given a task to complete and then submit it to their social media profiles with the pageant's logo.
-A judging panel assesses these tasks based on presentation, language competency, confidence, inventiveness, intelligence, and exterior grooming such as hair, makeup, and styling.
-At the end of each step, contestants are eliminated, and at the end of the first phase, a total of 100 contestants were shortlisted for the third phase.
+The "digital audition" was the first stage of the audition, in which contestants were given a task to complete and then submit it to their social media profiles with the pageant's logo.
+A judging panel assessed these tasks based on presentation, language competency, confidence, inventiveness, intelligence, and exterior grooming such as hair, makeup, and styling.
+At the end of each step, contestants were eliminated, and at the end of the first phase, a total of 100 contestants were shortlisted for the third phase.
 After the last round of auditions, 22 contestants from the Miss Kerala Top 100 were chosen as finalists.